Blackfell/python_widgets/README.md

 Running the test server on our localhost, there are various ways we can run the login bruter.
 All examples use the wordlist paths that are default locations in Kali Linux 2020, your wordlists may be nonexistent or elsewhere.

 We know from the previous section that the url we need to guess against is the localhost, port 8080, at a path of *'/login.php'*, so our url parameter will be **"http://localhost:8080/login.php"**.
-We'll need to supply a user parameter of **"user"** and a password parameter of **"pass"** no extra parameters are needed.
+We'll need to supply athis means  user parameter of **"user"** and a password parameter of **"pass"** no extra parameters are needed.
 We'll be using the recommended user and password lists from the previous section, with a thread count of three.
 Finally, we'll need a success criteria, which is where we have a few options...

 Consider the following cases: